ekdms95/VirtualProtectHookBypass/README.md

 # VirtualProtectHookBypass

-Bypass WinAPI Hook Using copy function
+Bypass WinAPI Hook via Directly syscall

+How can Directly Syscall ?
+-> copy function with assembly

 Just directly syscalling ZwProtectVirtualMemory instead of calling the export to syscall in ntdll.dll.